Multiplayer bandits without observing collision information: Proof of Theorem .

-The complete pseudocode appears as Algorithm~\ref{alg2} below.
-Note that this algorithm is synchronized: for all players the epochs and the iterations within the epochs begin and end at the same round.
+The pseudocode for Theorem~\ref{thm:secondmain}(a) appears in Algorithm~\ref{alg2} below.
+Note that this algorithm is synchronized---for all players, the epochs and the iterations within the epochs begin and end at the same round.

+To analyze Algorithm~\ref{alg2}, we define two bad events: failure of some MusicalChairs2 subroutine (handled by Corollary~\ref{cor:mcguarantee} below) or incorrectness of some confidence interval (handled by Lemma~\ref{lem:bad_event} below).
+After proving their unlikeliness, we will bound the regret assuming no bad events happen.